aosabook/500lines/modeller/chapter.md

 code size small.
 It reduces the amount of linear algebra knowledge required, and it simplifies the code we will write.
 Most production software has moved on to using Modern OpenGL.

+##### OpenGL's State Machine
 Legacy OpenGL can be considered a State Machine.
 The API to enable/disable functionality modifies the current state of the OpenGL machine.
 When a polygon render call is made, the current state of the machine is used.
 OpenGL also stores two matrices.
 These are called the "ModelView" matrix and the "Projection" matrix.
 The ModelView matrix determines the transformation of the current polyon within the scene.
 The Projection matrix is used to project that polygon onto the screen.
-The matrices are manipulated with "glMultMatrix", which multiplies the current matrix by the matrix parameter.
+The matrices are manipulated with `glMultMatrix`, which multiplies the current matrix by the matrix parameter.
 OpenGL also maintains a stack of matrices.
 The programmer can choose to push and pop from this stack.
 This facilitates traversing a scene graph for rendering purposes, as we will discuss later.

-Most of the setup and interfacting with OpenGL is found in the viewer.py file.
+Most of the setup and interfacing with OpenGL is found in the viewer.py file.

 ### Linear algebra (TODO)
 #### Matrix arithmetic (TODO: is this necessary?)